Hamshire-Fannett Independent School District

 Hamshire-Fannett Independent School District is a public school district based in unincorporated Jefferson County, Texas, United States.

-It serves Hamshire, Fannett, and New Holland.
+The district serves the city of Taylor Landing, as well as the unincorporated communities of Hamshire, Fannett, New Holland, Cheek, and some of Beaumont's extraterritorial jurisdiction (south of Beaumont city limits).

 History

 The district was formed in 1961 by the consolidation of Hamshire-New Holland I.S.D. and Fannett I.S.D.

-In addition to Hamshire, the district also serves city of Taylor Landing as well as the unincorporated communities of Fannett, LaBelle, and Cheek.

 On February 13, 1964, the Board of Trustees approved a plan for desegregating Hamshire-Fannett ISD: